Every strategy starts with questions – Generative Search has answers

 Select the + icon to add individual documents

-Use the Sources dropdown to control which content sets are included in your Generative Search query.
+Use the All Sources dropdown to control which content sets are included in your Generative Search query.

 Turning on Web Search